cake-lab/Xihe/README.md

 ## Datasets

 One of the key steps in reproducing our work is to generate the transformed point cloud datasets.
-We have included the detailed dataset generation instructions in [`server/README.md`](./server/README.md).
-We are also available to provide generated test datasets, and AR session recording data for system testing upon request.
+We have included the detailed dataset generation instructions in [`server/README.md`](./server/README.md#generating-training-dataset).
+We also provide generated test datasets, and AR session recording data for system testing upon requests.
+Please email [yzhao11@wpi.edu](mailto:yzhao11@wpi.edu) for requesting the data.

 ## Acknowledgement

-This work is supported in part by National Science Foundation grants #1755659 and #1815619.
+We thank all anonymous reviewers, our shepherd, and our artifact evaluator Tianxing Li for their insight feedback.
+This work was supported in part by NSF Grants #1755659 and #1815619.